Centella Asiatica For Skin: Benefits And Side Effects

 6. May Reduce Acne Inflammation

 Centella asiatica has anti-inflammatory properties and may help soothe acne inflammation.
-It may help relieve the pain, swelling, and redness associated with acne lesions.
+It may help relieve the pain, swelling, and redness associated with acne lesions, making it one of the most effective herbs for acne.

 7. May Soothe Irritated Scalp